FriendlyCaptcha/friendly-lite-server/README.md

 ## Motivation

-FriendlyCaptcha.com offers a privacy aware captcha service.
+Friendly Captcha offers a privacy aware captcha service.
 This service offers you to host a lite server version of the service with some basic features for puzzle and verification on your machine.